rafaelaznar/wildCartAngularClient2021/README.md

 * This front-end is developed using Angular so you have to install [node.js](https://nodejs.org) and [npm](https://www.npmjs.com/) to compile and run the web app.
 You aldo have to install [angular-cli](https://angular.io/cli).
 * Once your [backend](https://github.com/rafaelaznar/wildCartSBServer2021) is running you have to clone this front-end in a folder of your development machine.
 * After cloning the front-end you have to get into the cloned folder to download the dependencies of the project by executing "npm install".
+* Note that if you chaged the host or the port for the back-end API, you have to adjust it also in the front-end.
+To do this edit src/environments/environment.ts and change API_URL constant so that it points to your API back-end.
 * Finally from this place you can execute "ng serve" to compile the program and get the system up.
 * Open the browser and navigate to url localhost:4200 to access the web application.